Untitled

 Students will be evaluated on the following:

-• Completion and performance of all Demonstration of Learning Discussions
+• Completion, performance and participation in all Demonstration of Learning Discussions

 • Completion and performance on all assignments: Case Studies, Conceptual Maps, etc.